 Despite the gradual investment in agriculture by corporate investors, farms remain predominantly family-owned-and-operated around the world.
 The farming systems that have been able to keep up with change are those who have moved beyond commodity production and are directly engaging with the market; considering that market share is a better driver of production than absolute yield of a commodity.

 Regardless of the scale of farms – whether industrial or small, it is clear that today’s agriculture can gain immensely from information communication technologies.
 These include market information (including prices), trading facilities, weather information, peer-to-peer learning, data collection, financial services such as payments, loans and insurance.

 Other than that, there are learning, advisory and extension services, there are geospatial applications that contribute to planning how land and water are used.
 These applications can also be used for operations monitoring, quality control and product tracking, apart from logistics and business processes.
-Sourcetrace solutions offers mobile applications such as farmers farm crop enrolment modules that captures multiple crop data at a single instant, and inspection modules to help monitor and manage integrated farming systems for better control
+Sourcetrace solutions offers mobile applications such as farmers farm crop enrolment modules that captures multiple crop data at a single instant, and inspection modules to help monitor and manage smart farming systems for better control.